wolfenrain/bolt/packages/bolt_udp_binding/README.md

 ### Prerequisites 📝

-In order to start using the WebSocket bindings for Bolt you must have the [Dart SDK][dart_install_link] installed on your machine.
+In order to start using the UDP bindings for Bolt you must have the [Dart SDK][dart_install_link] installed on your machine.

 ### Installing 🧑‍💻